 Maine Snowmobile Trail Alerts

-Current reports for the 2007-08 season will be posted once the season starts.
-Here are some examples from last winter.
+Current reports for the 2009-2010 season will be posted once the season starts.
+Here are some examples from past winters.
 Logging operations change frequently.
 Check with local clubs for up to date trail changes.

 More bad news for sportsmen about the Appalachian Mountain Club's (AMC) Katahdin Ironworks lands.
 The AMC has negotiated a purchase agreement for 29,500 acres around the Roach Ponds east of Kokadjo, and just north of their KI lands.
 The actual purchase date is uncertain.